plowsec/netfix/README.md

 * Linker/General/Additional Library Directiories: C:\OpenSSL-Win32\lib
 * Linker/Input/Additional Dependencies : libeay32MT.lib;ssleay32MT.lib (the statically linked ones in C:\OpenSSL-Win32\lib\VC\static)
 * Other linker additional dependencies : Ws2_32.lib (sockets) legacy_stdio_definitions.lib (the openssl statically linked libs I used were compiled with an older version of MSVC.
 See main.cpp for details).

+### mingw

+Unfortunately I wasn't able to find statically linked libs of openssl compiled with the right version of mingw.
+So here are the steps to successfully build everything (you can use mine if you don't want to compile your own) :
+* Download the openssl sources from https://github.com/openssl/openssl/archive/master.zip
+* Unzip
+* Install mingw and [MSYS](http://www.mingw.org/wiki/MSYS) with the help of mingw-get-setup.exe from http://sourceforge.net/projects/mingw/files/Installer/
+* Install ActiveState Perl from https://www.activestate.com/activeperl/downloads
+* Run the following commands from a MSYS console (NOTE : /c/openssl is the path to the openssl source folder you just downloaded):
+..* cd /c/openssl-master
+..* perl Configure mingw no-shared --prefix=/c/openssl-master
+..* make depend
+..* make
+..* make install
+* You should now have a working copy of libcrypto.a and libssl.a
+* Link these libs to your compiler in this order : libssl.a libcrypto (this is important)
+* Don't forget to link against ws32_32, gdi32 and wsock32